 Accessible but cold and quiet in early May: Kibber, Langza, Hikkim, Komic, Chicham.
 These higher villages are reachable, but expect cold nights and limited facilities early on.

-Depends on road clearance: Chandratal, Kunzum Pass, Batal, and anything on the Manali-Kaza highway beyond Gramphu.
+Depends on road clearance: Chandratal (conditional, not guaranteed), Kunzum Pass, Batal, and anything on the Manali-Kaza highway beyond Gramphu.

 Key Monastery, Dhankar, and Tabo are the cultural highlights most people come for, and they are well within reach in May from the Shimla side.
-Pin Valley is also worth a visit if you have the time.
+Pin Valley is also worth a visit if you have the time and local road conditions allow.

 Langza and Hikkim offer the most otherworldly high-altitude landscapes, but bring warm layers because the wind up there in May can be biting.

-The right itinerary depends on how many days you have, whether you want a circuit or a return trip, and how much flexibility you can build in.
+The right itinerary depends on how many days you have, when in May you are travelling, and how much flexibility you can build in.

 Best for: First-time visitors, families, anyone visiting in the first half of May.